-At the same time, many of the dynatoi of the empire were disgusted by what happened to Romanos and the wealth these Paphlogonians transferred from the Treasury into their own pockets.
+The dynatoi of the empire became disgusted by what happened to Romanos and the imperial wealth these Paphlogonians transferred to their own pockets.
 Rebellious conspiracies began to abound.
 Even speaking against Michael IV without scheming became a criminal offense.
-The great General Constantine Dalassenus and his son-in-law, Constantine Ducas, were among those confined for years for simply speaking against Michael.
-Another general, Constantine Diogenes was imprisoned and apparently tortured before he committed suicide.
-Others were tonsured and forced into a monastery or exiled to remote locations.
-The Orphanotrophos had soon frightened most of the dynatoi into submission to his family’s rule.
+The Orphanotrophos confined the great General Constantine Dalassenus and his son-in-law, Constantine Ducas, among others, for years for simply speaking against Michael.
+He imprisoned and tortured another general, Constantine Diogenes, until he committed suicide.
+Anyone suspected of rebelling could receive the tonsure and exile to a distant monastery.
+The Orphanotrophos soon frightened most of the dynatoi into submission.

-In addition, the General George Maniakes led a successful expedition against Moslem invaders in Sicily, almost wresting the island back from them, he had been forced to bring along Michael IV’s incompetent brother-in-law, Stephen who bungled his part and allowed the Moslems to escape.
-This Stephen carries much of the weight of responsibility for the permanent loss of Sicily as a Byzantine possession.
+In addition, the General George Maniakes led a successful expedition against Moslem invaders in Sicily, wresting the island back from them.
+However, he had been forced to bring along Michael IV’s incompetent brother-in-law, Stephen who bungled his part and allowed the Moslems to escape.
 After a vigorous reprimand from Maniakes, the humiliated Stephen returned to Constantinople where he accused the general of conspiracy.
-Maniakes was arrested and imprisoned, and Sicily, along with a large part of the empire’s treasury, was shortly lost to the Moslems.
+The Orphanotrophos had Maniakes arrested and imprisoned.
+Stephen carries the weight of responsibility for the permanent loss of Sicily as a Byzantine possession, as well as a large part of the empire’s treasury soon lost to the Moslems.